ShawnMOlichwier/NYU_Generative_Modeling/README.md

-# SVG_Autoencoding
+# Generative modeling research
-Research conducted at NYU, summer 2019
+Research conducted at NYU during the summer of 2019

+Building deep models using autoencoder architecture.
+The actual nuts and bolts of each model will vary.